aaron-grau/curic/react/projects/piano/README.md

 * Render a list of `NoteKey`s instead of list `this.notes`, passing as a prop the note name.
 * Change your `NoteKey` component to display the name of the note.

-Cool, your now have the core of your Redux Synthesizer done!
+Cool, you now have the core of your Redux Synthesizer done!
 Let's start adding additional features.

-## Phase 6: Track Recording
+## Phase 5: Track Recording

 `startRecoding` action instantiates a new instance of track in the store.
 A track contains